wellbrock-john/express-boilerplate/README.md

 # Express Boilerplate!

-This is a boilerplate project used for starting new projects!
+This is a boilerplate project used for starting new projects using JWT authentication for user login with protected endpoints.

 ## Set up